netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   - Traceroute can help to reduce polling (ideally, every link is traversed only by one poll packet).
 Traceroute also allows identifying links with high variance or generally high latency.
+  - An implementation should avoid sending too many polling packets at once, see {{Section 7.2 of QUIC-MP}}.

 ## Retransmission & PTO